Chart Color Schemes

 Miles is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Miles, as per the latest Census evaluation, 80.7% of dwellings were houses with the remaining 19.2% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro Qld's figures of 90.3% houses and 9.7% other dwellings.
-Home ownership in Miles stood at 30.7%, with mortgaged properties at 19.6% and rented dwellings at 49.8%.
-The median monthly mortgage repayment was $1,020, significantly lower than Non-Metro Qld's average of $1,300.
-Weekly rent in Miles was recorded at $200, compared to Non-Metro Qld's $230.
-Nationally, Miles' mortgage repayments were notably below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+In Miles, as per the latest Census evaluation, 80.7% of dwellings were houses with the remaining 19.2% being other types such as semi-detached homes and apartments.
+This is in contrast to Non-Metro Qld's dwelling structure which was 90.3% houses and 9.7% other dwellings.
+Home ownership in Miles stood at 30.7%, with mortgaged properties making up 19.6% and rented dwellings accounting for 49.8%.
+The median monthly mortgage repayment in Miles was $1,020, significantly lower than Non-Metro Qld's average of $1,300 and the national average of $1,863.
+The median weekly rent figure in Miles was recorded at $200, which is substantially below Non-Metro Qld's $230 and the national figure of $375.

 Frequently Asked Questions - Housing